gonzalocarreteroh/CloudAI/README.md

 Future versions:

-We aim to integrate in the future the map reduce processing of a large quantity of prediction labels and true lables with the rest of the app, to determine different metrics from our model like the accuracy.
+A possible ampliation of the project would be for the own users to give the true labels of the pictures they upload and the AWS Lambda will store it together with the image prediction in an S3 bucket for the map reduce to process.
+In the current version, the true label is already set.

 The new architecure would look as follows, where the user would also give the true label of the image:

 ![image](resources/future_work_architecture.svg)

-We could then give feedback to the user on how "understandable" their handwritten digits are to an AI model.
+We could then give feedback to the user on for instance how "understandable" their handwritten digits are to an AI model.